poeml/mirrorbrain/trunk/docs/installation/opensuse.rst

 don't need to install mod_asn.

 .. note::
-   There is a bug in the :program:`mb` tool that it depends on the existance on the database table ``pfx2asn`` which is created when mod_asn is installed.
+   There was a bug in the :program:`mb` tool that it depends on the existance on the database table ``pfx2asn`` which is created when mod_asn is installed.
+The bug is going to be fixed in the 2.8.2 release.

 To install mod_asn, refer to the `its documentation`__.